 There might come a time where you need more regular support, or the care you’re receiving isn’t enough to meet your requirements.
 Live-in care ensures that you can continue living in your own home even if your support needs increase.

 We understand welcoming someone new into your home takes time and can be a huge decision to make.
-Our local management team will carefully choose the carer best suited to both your care needs and your personality.
+Our Alcester team will work with you to carefully choose the carer best suited to both your care needs and your personality.
 In other words, they’ll be more than just a carer; they’ll also be a friend and companion.

 The symptoms of dementia vary with each person and because it affects people in different ways, finding the right support can be difficult.
 It might be that your loved one needs reminding to take their medication or to have a meal, or they might be prone to moments of disorientation while going about their daily activities.

 When you’re constantly supporting a family member or friend, it can be hard to make time for yourself.
 But if you’re starting to feel overwhelmed, respite care lets you have a few days to recharge.

 It’s understandable that you’ll be worried about leaving care to someone else.
 However, our respite carers around Alcester make sure that your routines are followed closely so your loved one is always getting a consistent level of care.

 Respite care can also be an ideal solution if you’re considering care but unsure about how it will work or need to resolve an emergency in another part of the country.
 Whether it’s needed for just a couple of days or a couple of weeks, respite care is always carried out on your terms and in a way that suits your family’s needs.

 Committed to providing the highest level of care possible is at the heart of all our Alcester carers.
 To make sure they have all the right skills and capabilities, our carers go through a detailed, mandatory training programme before they start working out in the community, which includes modules on first aid, medication, dementia and manual handling.